SC5/serverless-endpoint-helper/README.md

 # Serverless endpoint Plugin

-A Serverless Plugin for the [Serverless Framework](http://www.serverless.com) which adds support for test driven development using [mocha](https://mochajs.org/)
+A Serverless Plugin for the [Serverless Framework](http://www.serverless.com)

 **THIS PLUGIN REQUIRES SERVERLESS V0.5 OR HIGHER!**